Avalin/Pokemon-NBFC-Example-Scene/HAND-IN-REQUIREMENTS.md

 -------------------------------------------------------------------------------

-TO DO:

-Hand-In 1:
-- Gaze events (On Jack & Sally, doors)
-- Implement light component
-- Implement talkable component

-SPØRGSMÅL TIL BUGS:
+Known bugs:
 - Hand in 1:
-- Kameraet bevæger sig båd-agtigt
+- Camera has a "boaty" movement

 - Hand in 2:
-- Camera højde vs. teleporteringshøjde
-- Collision detection på static-objects så man ikke bevæger sig ind i dem
+- Camera height at spawn vs camera height when teleporting issue
+- Could not make collision detection work on non-teleport movement
-- Oculus Quest integration med alle buttons virker ikke?
+- Not all Oculus Quest button component registers/works?